by Kathryn Lovda

 Taylor is an applications designer and provides technical support.
-She attended the University of Colorado, Boulder, where she graduated from the Architectural Engineering program with a concentration on lighting and electrical systems.
-After graduating she pursued lighting through sales and applications, which lead her to TLA.
+She attended the University of Colorado, Boulder, where she graduated from the Architectural Engineering program with a concentration in lighting and electrical systems.
+After graduating, she pursued lighting through sales and applications, which lead her to TLA.

 The Inside Sales team (ILS) supports our sales and quotes teams in every way possible.
 We create competitive supporting resources for bids and deliverables to clients.

 A typical project includes, but is not limited to, creating lighting type alternates, value engineering, interior and exterior lighting calculation layouts, lighting look books, and packages aimed at client needs, designing build project packages, and overall product technical support for customers.

 Communication, cost and timeline management are integral to the completion of our projects.
 To optimize our workflow and productivity, we assign projects within our team appropriately and lend a helping hand when it’s crunch time.
 We always work as a team, especially when we have a last-minute request or a large design build project.
 Our team has to work against deadlines, making prioritization a key to our success.

 The ILS team dedicates a lot of time and energy toward producing in-depth resources for our clients that align during the design build phase of large commercial projects.
 The goal of a design build package is to help the architect, engineer, designer, and/or electrical contractor to specify the TLA line card on the project.
 During this process, we put together a variety of resources packaged together that are tailored toward the client’s needs.
 For example, we would choose products for their project, perform lighting calculation layouts, provide budgetary pricing, and provide a set of working cut sheets.
 Overall, this helps give TLA a competitive advantage.